January 10, 2013 by aggiesez

 Every one of these rules is based on my own personal experience with relationships and life, especially as a polyamorous and solo person.
 There’s a ton of faceplants, frustration, heartbreak, errors, miscommunication, and missed opportunities behind every one of these rules.
 All of it is very personal and relevant to me — your mileage, as always, may vary.

 The key to these rules is that they apply to me, not to my partners.
-Some of these rules clarify my expectations or requests for partners or metamours — but ultimately they’re about how I make decisions regarding how to pursue, conduct, or continue a relationship.
+Ultimately they’re about how I make decisions regarding how to pursue, conduct, or continue a relationship.

-I don’t demand that my partners or metamours live up to my standards; I just ask them for what I know I need, and ultimately I am responsible for whether I choose to stay or not.
-Still, I do want my partners and metamours to know up front how I make decisions about relationships.
+I don’t demand that my partners or metamours live up to my standards, or do things my way; but I do want them to understand up front how I make decisions about my relationships.
 That’s only fair.